 Item Description IP Range Select the IP Range radio button to enter a series of static IP addresses to assign to the Transmitters/ Receivers that you are adding.
+Note: With CCKM version v2.2.218 or later, please avoid assigning the transmitters and receivers within this IP range 169.254.x.x.
+This IP range is reserved when the DHCP server is not reachable.
 DHCP Select the DHCP radio button for dynamic IP address assignment.
 Use Original IP Setting Select this radio button to use the IP address currently configured on the Transmitter/Receiver.